ykvch/ykvch.github.io/_posts/2020-01-03-test-framework.md

 * documentation (help text)

 ## Style:
 * fixtures should represent states and resources (NOT actions!
-Idemopotency FTW)
+Idempotency FTW)
 * fixtures should target SUT and its environment
 * plugins should target test process and framework itself
 * do NOT intermix unit/component/integration/e2e tests